 If you or your family members are covered under any other group medical plan, the Plan coordinates benefits with that plan, as described in the Coordination of benefits section of this SPD.
 In addition, information about the other coverage is provided to the outpatient prescription drug network.

 When a pharmacist reviews your family member's eligibility information in the network system, a code will indicate if your family member has other coverage that should pay benefits first.
-In these cases, you must first pay according to the primary plan provisions (i.e., you cannot purchase prescriptions using the Express Scripts card or through the mail-order prescription service).
+In these cases, you must first pay according to the primary plan provisions (i.e., you cannot purchase prescriptions using the Express Scripts card or through the home delivery prescription service).
 After the primary plan has paid, you may file a claim with the Plan for reimbursement of any remaining amount; the procedure is the same as when a non-participating pharmacy is used.
 The Plan will pay the lesser of what would have been paid if the claim was not filed with the primary plan or the amount not paid by the primary plan.

-Medicare Advantage (Part C) Plans, Medicare Part D, and The Prescription Drug Program
+Medicare Advantage (Part C) Plans, Medicare Part D, and the Prescription Drug Program

 Participants who choose to enroll in a Medicare Advantage (Part C) plan which provides a Medicare prescription drug benefit or Medicare Part D Prescription Drug Plan will no longer be eligible for outpatient prescription drug coverage under the Plan.
 If you enroll in a Medicare Part C plan which provides a Medicare prescription drug benefit or Part D program and continue your Plan participation, your required contributions remain the same, but you will not be eligible for outpatient prescription drug benefits under the Plan.